Skip to content

 • Privacy: Your code never leaves your machine

-• Consistency: Same parsing logic in CLI and extension
+• Consistency: Same analysis logic in CLI and extension

 The core library is the foundation of client-side analysis.
 It handles: